BncPntk/EasyGrocery/README.md

 * Sort items in ascending order or the order they were added
 * Save items and settings to local storage
 * Clear all items
+* Users can add and select stores
+* Items can be filtered based on the selected store